ElhanM/ai-chatbot/README.md

 ### Running the Project

-Run the entire project with a single command from the root directory (make sure Docker is running on your machine):
+Run the entire project with a single command from the root directory (make sure Docker is running on your machine and envs are set):

 ```bash
 make ai-chatbot